pydanny/dj-notebook-slides/2023-11-tech-talk.md

 - Vim
 - Web (ugh)

-Anywhere where Jupyter notebooks can be run
+# Anywhere Jupyter notebooks can be run

 ----